 The Pegan Diet Trend Is the Paleo-Vegan Combo You Need to Know About

 Wondering where this nutrition lovechild came from?
-It was Mark Hyman, M.D., director of the Cleveland Clinic Center for Functional Medicine and author of FOOD: What the Heck Should I Eat?, who first coined the term in an effort to describe his own diet.
+It was Mark Hyman, M.D., head of strategy and innovation of the Cleveland Clinic Center for Functional Medicine and author of FOOD: What the Heck Should I Eat?, who first coined the term in an effort to describe his own diet.
 "The pegan diet combines what is best about both of these diets into principles that anyone can follow," says Dr. Hyman.
 "It focuses on a mostly plant-rich diet because I do think that plant foods should take up the majority of the plate by volume, but it also includes animal protein, which can also be part of a healthy diet."
 (Related: The Best Thing About the Top Diets of 2018 Is That They Aren't All About Weight Loss)

-As with any diet, there are pitfalls.
-"It takes good parts of both diets and fuses them together, but, personally, I wouldn't tell someone that this is what they should follow," says Natalie Rizzo, M.S., R.D., owner of Nutrition à la Natalie.
-Starches and dairy are part of a healthy diet given that you don't have an intolerance, she says.
+Still, the pegan diet might steer you away from eating foods that are likewise beneficial.
+"Personally, I wouldn't tell someone that this is what they should follow," says Rizzo.
+Starches and dairy are part of a healthy diet, assuming that you don't have an intolerance, she says.
 "There are ways to get calcium and protein if you cut out dairy, but you have to become more aware of where those things come from," she says.
-(Wanting to know more about how to get the proper nutrition?
+(Want to cut dairy regardless?
 Here's a guide to the best calcium sources for vegans.)
 Cutting back on grains could also end up costing you.
 "Whole grains are a huge source of fiber in your diet, and most Americans don't get enough fiber as it is," says Rizzo.
-(Related: The Paleo Diet for Beginners)